wavescycle/MBPPE/README.md

 During development, I used Node.js > 16.5 and Python 3.11.4 as the base environment.
 You can download Nodejs from the following [link](https://nodejs.org/en).

-> You may need restart compute to update Node env.
+> You may need to restart your computer after installing NodeJS to update the Node environment.

 2. Install dependencies